James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | veg(16) oracle | crosstalk | 0.463 | 0.385 | DOWN |

-**Verdict: the stronger pull (0.2) does NOT reach the classes that never shifted (car corr_dir stays ~0.95), and the oracle does not rise — it falls.** The only positive is the crosstalk naive TTA improving (+0.31 -> +0.46), which is the TTA side, not the ceiling side the decoupling was built for.
+**Verdict: the stronger pull (0.2) does NOT reach the classes that never shifted (car corr_dir stays ~0.95), and the oracle does not rise: it falls.** The only positive is the crosstalk naive TTA improving (+0.31 -> +0.46), which is the TTA side, not the ceiling side the decoupling was built for.
 So the dircons_w02 direction is NOT worth a 10h run as-is.

-**What this means for the medium commitment:** the ceiling problem is NOT a matter of pull strength — it is the residual coupling (L_res = 0.05 shrinks car's residual to zero before it can develop a direction) and the all-class coupling (the healthy conditions' residual is pulled too).
+**What this means for the medium commitment:** the ceiling problem is NOT a matter of pull strength: it is the residual coupling (L_res = 0.05 shrinks car's residual to zero before it can develop a direction) and the all-class coupling (the healthy conditions' residual is pulled too).
 The two remaining levers are therefore:
 (a) **relax L_res** (0.05 -> 0.01) so the residual can actually develop for car, and